 Published Date: Oct 10, 2012

-There is a greater need for cross-media collaboration within Pakistani media to promote peace in the country through exchange and implementation of best practices of responsible reporting, said print media journalists at the end of a two-day consultative workshop on peace building concluded here on Tuesday.
+There is a greater need for cross-media collaboration within Pakistani media to promote peace in the country through exchange and implementation of best practices of responsible reporting, said prominent broadcast and print media journalists at the end of a two-day consultative workshop on peace building that concluded here on Tuesday.

 Ambassador Moesby shared that Denmark is supporting this program of promoting dialogue for peace-building because it believes that all stakeholders need to connect and develop a consensus-based approach to seek solutions to Pakistan’s challenges for achieving sustainable peace.

 “Pakistan’s solutions cannot be given by others, but the Pakistani people themselves,” said Ambassador Moesby.
 “This is where the media in particular has a role to play in educating the masses and creating awareness.
 Denmark has seen its benefits of peace.
 Today Denmark is ranked among the most competitive nations in the world in terms of economy and social welfare systems.
 We want to see it happen in Pakistan too,” he said.

 In her remarks earlier, Country Director SFCG Pakistan, Ammara Durrani said that media in Pakistan has already begun a constructive debate on its role as a guardian of public interest.
 Executive Director SDPI, Dr Abid Qaiyum Suleri said that media plays a defining role in the process of peace building.
 “It shapes up public discourse, impacts nature of debate, strategy and raises or lowers the public standing on some particular issues,” he added.